sichev/octane-docker/README.md

     - install a new key if app is new
     - made all migrations
     - everything of it easy to run.
 Made a script or just an instruction.
+- Made a custom tags which represents all used or specified versions.